 Now, today, this day, they will blast a hole in your belly; now today, this day, they will rip a scar across your face.
 I cannot stop that.

 But I can gift you.
 I can hold your hand one last time in the peace and morning murmurings of how you have been for millennium.
 I can make time for you.
-I can dance for you
+I can dance for you.

 And I woke early this day and took that dance fan and went out at 5a.m., jogging down the road and up the rise and onto the cusp of that hillside.
 And I cuddled down in a tuft of grass within the staked out circle of where the charges would be laid.
 And as the sun rose, I did my dance, my offering not a beautiful swinging, leg and arm graced dance, but a grief dance, bulky and awkward, as though Id never danced before and didn’t know how to do this, an odd-looking dance (if you could even call it that, dressed as I was against the morning frost in a hat with earflaps, an woolen plaid jacket with holes in the elbows and missing buttons, my clumper shoes, and ragged mitts).
 I moved as I was moved to move, feeling the embarrassment and the craziness of how I might appear to anyone viewing me from afar, this old woman, waving a stout feathered fan about, quaking and spiraling and lying on the ground and rising to face the sun, and suddenly its glint was there, sparking out of a distant mountain like fire from flintstones, and for the 230 seconds it took to fully clear that ridge and begin floating its sphere across the day I witnessed and stared into it and said the prayers and sang the songs and offered my thanks.
 And then I placed the dance fan down, atop my little letter, placed it into the small dip of earth Id danced within, and without looking back, left, jogged down the hillside and back to my little red schoolhouse.

-I leave my eternal home and come into my temporary house, I murmured as I turned the
+I leave my eternal home and come into my temporary house, I murmured as I turned the knob of my front door.

 The sun is high now, and soon they will be blasting.